wp-plugins/multimedia-customer-feedback/readme.txt

 makes it easy for business to appreciate customer's time and effort instantly, safely, and simply.
 It is a both PC and mobile friendly out-of-the-box solution, offering feedback campaign setup, customer experience capture, digital content protection, online money payment, and social media sharing.
-With only a few clicks, business has the powerful review box ready.
+With only a few clicks, business has the powerful comment box ready.
 It dramatically increases customer engagement.
 Customers never ignore request to leave a comment or suggestion or review.

 As a business owner, you get candid and objective feedback from